 When the user taps and holds the home button, Google presents options for its best guess of what might be helpful in the moment.
 If it doesn’t provide the right thing(s), the user can say, “Ok Google” from any screen or app.
 If it works as advertised it’s pretty smart.
 If you’re listening to a band on Spotify, Google says you can simply ask “who’s the lead singer?” and it will get you the answer.

-Google Non on Tap should get businesses thinking more about optimizing for app search.
+Google Non on Tap should get businesses thinking more about optimising for app search.

 An interesting point was made in a recent ClickZ article, which quoted Danielle Levitas, senior vice president of research and analysis for App Annie: